-Ritt is an app that provides a revolutionary way to efficiently organize your files and folders into a lightweight database, using hierarchical tags.
+Ritt is a productivity app for Windows 10 that provides a revolutionary way to efficiently organize your files and folders into a lightweight database, using hierarchical tags.
 It complements your existing file system and gives you powerful new ways to classify and retrieve your files.

-We are all familiar with file systems and file managers like Folder Explorer in Windows and Finder in Mac OS.
-They operate under a simple premise – store a file at a certain location and access it at the same place.
-While file managers are very easy to use, they have one main limitation – a file can only reside at one location.
-This can be problematic as illustrated in this example.
+Traditional file managers (e.g. Folder Explorer in Windows) operate under a simple premise: store a file at a certain location and access it from the same place.
+While easy to use, they have one main limitation: one file can only reside at one location.
+This can be problematic.

 Ritt is built on top of the existing file system and provides many useful functionalities.